Ngarchelong: Traditional villages

 At least nine traditional village sites lie within Ngerchelong.
 The traditional villages represent important symbols giving identity to families, clans, and regions.
 Within villages are numerous stone features with historical and traditional importance.
 Many of the stone platforms, odesongel, serve as clan cemeteries, and other stone features serve as shrines.
 The lagoon is an important resource area, and was probably intensively exploited prehistorically.
 Important resources include the many fish species.
 Near the traditional villages are taro swamp gardens, and surrounding most village sites are garden plots and terraced hillsides.

 Political system

+Ngarchelong has its own constitution, adopted in 1982.
+The state government was established in 1982.
 The state of Ngarchelong, with population of less than 350, has an elected chief executive, governor.
 The state also has a legislature elected every two years.
 The state population elects one of the member in the House of Delegates of Palau.

 Culture

 Ngarchelong is an important historical site and has undergone archeological excavation.

 Ngarchelong is the site of ancient stone monoliths which are mysterious in origin.
 Traditional Palaun religion regarded these stone monoliths as sacred prayer ground.
 There are other stone monoliths located in and around the islands but one will not see as many as there are in Ngarchelong.